Types of Roses for Your Plant Installation in Philadelphia

 The Lady Banks rose, named for the wife of the botanist Sir Joseph Banks, is classified into the “old roses” category, which is also known as antique or heritage roses.
 This thorn-less cluster rose is known for growing vigorously, up to 20 feet tall.
 Its bountiful evergreen-colored leaves are accented by small flower clusters that are 1.5-2.5 cm in diameter and bloom into white or pale yellow color.
 It is one of the earliest flowering roses, thrives in the month of May, and is known for its violet-scented blooms.

 Another of the old garden roses, the Bourbon rose is a fragrant rose identifiable by its blooms in shades of pink to deep-ish pink reds.
 These flowers are thought to be from China and Damask heritage, as they were first found growing on the La Reunion Island in the Indian Ocean.
-The Bourbon roses are known to have a repeat bloom and are known for being resistant to fungal diseases usually detrimental to common roses, such as black spot and mildew.
+The Bourbon roses are known to have a repeat bloom and are known for being resistant to fungal diseases usually detrimental to common roses, such as black spots and mildew.

 Hybrid Tea Rose

 One of the most common garden roses, the Hybrid Tea rose grows long stems and features large blooming flowers that offer a wide range of colors.
-They are a cross breed between two types of roses, the Hybrid Perpetual and the Tea Roses.
-Between the two parent roses of the Hybrid, this plant is considerably hardy as far as roses go, and is more inclined to repeat flowering than many other hybrid perennials.
+They are a crossbreed between two types of roses, the Hybrid Perpetual, and the Tea Roses.
+Between the two-parent roses of the Hybrid, this plant is considerably hardy as far as roses go, and is more inclined to repeat flowering than many other hybrid perennials.
 The Tea Rose features a classic garden rose aesthetic, featuring high-centered buds supported by long, straight, and upright stems, with flowers that can grow 8-12.5 cm wide.
 The Hybrid Tea roses are the most popular roses in the world and are classically known as the Valentine’s Day rose.

 From the traditional Lady Banks Rose to the world-recognized Hybrid Tea Rose, installing roses in your garden is the perfect addition to any outdoor plant installation in Philadelphia.
 For help with your indoor or outdoor greenery, contact Plantscapes U.S.A. at [email protected] or visit plantscapesusa.com.